 - Attendance: will be taken daily and recorded in the Canvas gradebook.
-You are allowed four "personal days" for the semester, after which each absence that does not meet university criteria for "excused" will result in a two-point deduction from your final grade. - Participation: Consistent informed, thoughtful, and considerate class participation is expected and will be evaluated using the rubric below.
+You are allowed four "personal days" for the semester, after which each absence that does not meet university criteria for "excused" will result in a two-point deduction from your final grade.
+Additionally, you will be letting down your group members and they will take your attendance into account when completing your midterm and final peer evaluations. - Participation: Consistent informed, thoughtful, and considerate class participation is expected and will be evaluated using the rubric below.
 Your teammates will be an important part of assessing your level of participation.
 I will schedule a meeting with you if the midterm peer evaluations indicate your groupmates do not feel you are contributing equally.
 You will use the participation criteria below to help judge each other's contributions. - NOTE: If you have personal issues that prohibit you from joining freely in class discussion, e.g., shyness, language barriers, etc., see me as soon as possible to discuss alternative modes of participation so we can make sure you will be successful in the class.